Telescopes, instruments and new technologies

 One of the other innovative instruments in which we are involved is CARMENES, a high-resolution radial velocity machine at Calar Alto Observatory used for the search for M dwarfs with exoplantes.

 Other MPIA characterizing and reading key areas of research lie in mechanical engineering for space telescopes, and in infrared detectors.
-MPIA developed mechanisms were used aboard the Herschel Space Observatory, and forms an integral part of the preparations for two space missions: the James Webb Space Telescope, a near-infrared 6.5-m telescope expected to be launched in March 2021, and the EUCLID spacecraft, set to explore dark energy and dark matter from mid 2022 onward.
+MPIA developed mechanisms were used aboard the Herschel Space Observatory, and form an integral part of the preparations for three space missions: the James Webb Space Telescope, a near-infrared 6.5-m telescope launched on December 25th, 2021, the EUCLID spacecraft, set to explore dark energy and dark matter from mid 2022 onward, and the Roman Space Telescope, planned to be launched in 2027, which will dedicate itself to the topics of dark energy and exoplanets.

 We are also active in astronomical software development.
 Notably, MPIA contributes analysis software to the astrometry space project Gaia.